mtsnys/theory_and_practice/_posts/vol49-50/2025-03-17-carter_von_appen.md

 <section markdown="1">

-Fans often discuss the "feels" of popular music drummers, making claims about the particular features that characterize their sound.
+{% include marginnote.html marginnote_number='1' footnote_text=page.marginnote_1%}Fans often discuss the "feels" of popular music drummers, making claims about the particular features that characterize their sound.
 The drumming of Charlie Watts of the Rolling Stones has especially been the subject of intense debate.
 When Watts died in August 2021, a headline in